mbueno-g/KGE---Tourism-in-Trento/README.md

 ## ER Model
 From the competency questions, relating to Personas and Scenarios, we extract entities with properties and connect them in a EER model.
 In our first version, we had mapped several object properties, expecting to obtain the data values that connect them while making queries within the Knowledge Graph.
 However, this is a mistake, as it is impossible to map properties before having the data first.
 Therefore, we have created two phases within our Knowledge Graph: the first one shows the current object properties.
-The second one illustrates in purple the future object properties that will be obtained in a later phase.
+The second one illustrates in purple the future properties that will be obtained in a later phase.

 ![Simple EER model](/webassets/minimalEER.png)